message/iata/CZ.md

 - passengers with a diplomatic passport traveling on duty for a maximum stay of 72 hours.
 4. Passengers arriving from a country other than Albania, Australia, Austria, Belgium, Bosnia and Herzegovina, Botswana, Brazil, Bulgaria, Canada, Chinese Taipei, Colombia, Croatia, Denmark, Estonia, Eswatini, Finland, France, Germany, Greece, Hong Kong (SAR China), Hungary, Iceland, India, Ireland (Rep.), Israel, Italy, Japan, Korea (Rep.), Kosovo (Rep.), Latvia, Lebanon, Lesotho, Liechtenstein, Lithuania, Macao (SAR China), Malawi, Monaco, Montenegro, Mozambique, Namibia, North Macedonia (Rep.), Nepal, New Zealand, Norway, Paraguay, Peru, Poland, Romania, Russian Fed., San Marino, Serbia, Singapore, Slovakia, Slovenia, South Africa, Sweden, Switzerland, Tanzania (incl.
 Zanzibar and Pemba), Thailand, Tunisia, USA, Vatican City (Holy See), Zambia or Zimbabwe, must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
 - This does not apply to:
+- nationals of Czechia with a negative COVID-19 antigen test taken at most 48 hours before departure from the first embarkation point;
+- nationals of Czechia with a service passport traveling on duty for a maximum stay of 72 hours;
+- passengers with a permanent residence permit issued by Czechia and a negative COVID-19 antigen test taken at most 48 hours before departure from the first embarkation point;
+- nationals of Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland and Vatican City (Holy See) with a residence permit issued by Czechia and a negative COVID-19 antigen test taken at most 48 hours before departure from the first embarkation point.
+- passengers with a COVID-19 vaccination certificate or an EU Digital Covid Certificate (EU DCC), showing that they were fully vaccinated at least 14 days before arrival; and
+- - issued at least 14 days before arrival; and
+- - issued in Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland and Vatican City (Holy See).
+More details can be found at: <a href="https://koronavirus.mzcr.cz/en/">https://koronavirus.mzcr.cz/en/</a>
+- nationals of Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland and Vatican City (Holy See), with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival and issued in Israel or United Kingdom.
+- spouses of nationals of Czechia and their children younger than 21 years, with a negative COVID-19 antigen test taken at most 48 hours before departure from the first embarkation point;
+- children of nationals of Czechia younger than 21 years, with a negative COVID-19 antigen test taken at most 48 hours before departure from the first embarkation point;
+- passengers with a COVID-19 recovery certificate issued by Czechia;
+- passengers with a COVID-19 recovery certificate issued in Switzerland or an EEA Member State, at least 14 days and at most 180 days before arrival, in Czech or English.
+- passengers with an EU Digital Covid Certificate (EU DCC) as proof of recovery, issued at least 11 days and at most 180 days before arrival;
+- passengers with a diplomatic passport traveling on duty for a maximum stay of 72 hours;
 - passengers arriving from Madeira (Portugal);
 - passengers younger than 6 years;
-- nationals of Czechia with a service passport traveling on duty for a maximum stay of 72 hours;
-- passengers with a diplomatic passport traveling on duty for a maximum stay of 72 hours;
-- nationals of Czechia with a negative COVID-19 antigen test taken at most 48 hours before departure from the first embarkation point;
-- nationals of Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland and Vatican City (Holy See) residing in Czechia, with a negative COVID-19 antigen test taken at most 48 hours before departure from the first embarkation point;
-- passengers with a permanent residence permit issued by Czechia, with a negative COVID-19 antigen test taken at most 48 hours before departure from the first embarkation point;
-- passengers with a COVID-19 recovery certificate issued by a consulate or embassy of Czechia;
-- passengers younger than 21 years who are children of nationals of Czechia, with a negative COVID-19 antigen test taken at most 48 hours before departure from the first embarkation point;
-- spouses of nationals of Czechia and their children younger than 21 years, with a negative COVID-19 antigen test taken at most 48 hours before departure from the first embarkation point;
-- passengers with a COVID-19 vaccination certificate or an EU Digital Covid Certificate (EU DCC) if:
- -- issued at least 14 days before arrival showing that they were fully vaccinated at least 14 days before arrival; and -- issued in Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland and Vatican City (Holy See).
-More details can be found at: <a href="https://koronavirus.mzcr.cz/en/">https://koronavirus.mzcr.cz/en/</a>
-- passengers with a COVID-19 recovery certificate issued at least 14 days and at most 180 days before arrival.
-The certificate must be issued in Switzerland or an EEA Member State, in Czech or English;
-- passengers with an EU Digital COVID Certificate with recovery proof issued at least 11 days and at most 180 days before arrival;
-- passengers with a COVID-19 recovery certificate issued by a consulate or embassy of Czechia.
 5. Passengers arriving from Botswana, Brazil, Colombia, Eswatini, India, Lesotho, Malawi, Mozambique, Namibia, Nepal, Paraguay, Peru, Russian Fed., South Africa, Tanzania (incl.
 Zanzibar and Pemba), Tunisia, Zambia or Zimbabwe must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
 This does not apply to:
 - passengers younger than 6 years.
 - nationals of Czechia with a negative COVID-19 antigen test taken at most 48 hours before departure from the first embarkation point.
-- nationals of Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, and Vatican City (Holy See) with a temporary residence permit issued by Czechia.
-They must have a negative COVID-19 antigen test taken at most 48 hours before departure from the first embarkation point.
+- nationals of Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, and Vatican City (Holy See) with a temporary residence permit issued by Czechia and a negative COVID-19 antigen test taken at most 48 hours before departure from the first embarkation point.
-- passengers with a permanent residence permit issued by Czechia with a negative COVID-19 antigen test taken at most 48 hours before departure from the first embarkation point.
+- passengers with a permanent residence permit issued by Czechia and a negative COVID-19 antigen test taken at most 48 hours before departure from the first embarkation point;
 - passengers with a residence permit issued by Czechia and who are spouses or children younger than 21 years of nationals of Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, and Vatican City (Holy See) with a temporary residence permit issued by Czechia.
 They must have a negative COVID-19 antigen test taken at most 48 hours before departure from the first embarkation point;
-- passengers with a COVID-19 vaccination certificate or an EU Digital Covid Certificate (EU DCC) if:
+- passengers with a COVID-19 vaccination certificate or an EU Digital Covid Certificate (EU DCC), showing that they were fully vaccinated at least 14 days before arrival; and
- -- issued at least 14 days before arrival showing that they were fully vaccinated at least 14 days before arrival; and -- issued in Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland and Vatican City (Holy See).
+- issued at least 14 days before arrival; and
+- issued in Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland and Vatican City (Holy See).
 More details can be found at: <a href="https://koronavirus.mzcr.cz/en/">https://koronavirus.mzcr.cz/en/</a>
+- nationals of Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland and Vatican City (Holy See)with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival and issued in Israel or United Kingdom;
+- passengers with a COVID-19 recovery certificate issued by Czechia;
-- passengers with a COVID-19 recovery certificate issued at least 14 days and at most 180 days before arrival.
-The certificate must be issued in Switzerland or an EEA Member State, in Czech or English;
+- passengers with a COVID-19 recovery certificate recovery certificate issued in Switzerland or an EEA Member State, at least 14 days and at most 180 days before arrival, in Czech or English;
-- passengers with an EU Digital COVID Certificate with recovery proof issued at least 11 days and at most 180 days before arrival;
+- passengers with an EU Digital Covid Certificate (EU DCC) as proof of recovery, issued at least 11 days and at most 180 days before arrival.
-- passengers with a COVID-19 recovery certificate issued by a consulate or embassy of Czechia.
 6. Passengers could be subject to a COVID-19 test upon arrival and quarantine.

 <p>